-In 2016 and 2017, with the permission of The Landmark Trust, Scheduled Monument Consent and a grant from the Heritage Lottery Fund we carried out the first archaeological dig on the site of Sir Baptist Hicks’ ‘Great House’.
+From 2016 to 2018, with the permission of The Landmark Trust, Scheduled Monument Consent and a grant from the Heritage Lottery Fund CCHS carried out a major investigation of the site of Sir Baptist Hicks’ ‘Great House’.

-This followed on from exhibitions on the subject.
-In October 2013 CCHS won the ‘Best Display’ at Gloucestershire Local History Association’s Local History Day and the subsequent expanded exhibition in the Town Hall in June 2014 attracted nearly 600 people.
+The impetus for the research was Gloucestershire Local History Association’s Local History Day in October 2013 when CCHS won the ‘Best Display’.
+The subsequent expanded exhibition in the Town Hall in June 2014 attracted nearly 600 people.

-Then in 2016 we were awarded a two-year grant of £26,300 from the Heritage Lottery Fund to undertake excavations on the site of old Campden House and do further research, to try to find out more about the original design of the garden and evidence of the layout and internal decoration of the house.
+In 2016 we were awarded a two-year grant of £26,300 from the Heritage Lottery Fund to undertake excavations on the site and do further research to try to find out more about the original design of the garden and evidence of the layout and internal decoration of the house.
+The team of volunteers have now (May 2018) uncovered a huge amount of information about Baptist Hicks, Jacobean gardens and building, decoration and design.
+This will be distilled into a book to be published later this year, and information not used in the book will be added to an archive on this website.

 Involving local schools